Develop a procurement strategy

 - estimated contract value.

-A new Building Policy, replacing the Capital Works Management Framework is also due to commence on 1 July 2023 which will continue to provide guidance for agencies in policy requirement 3 – Procurement strategy and contract selection and through the associated guideline document accompanying the policy.
+The new Building Policy Framework will provide guidance for agencies in policy requirement 3 – Procurement strategy and contract selection and through the associated Building Policy Guideline authorised by the Building Policy Framework.

 Comparison of strategies for building construction procurement